nilearn/nilearn/doc/glossary.rst

     Dictionary learning
-        `Dictionary learning`_ (or sparse coding) is a representation learning method aiming at finding a sparse representation of the input data as a linear combination of basic element called atoms.
-These atoms composed the dictionary.
+        `Dictionary learning`_ (or sparse coding) is a representation learning method aiming at finding a sparse representation of the input data as a linear combination of basic elements called atoms.
+The identification of these atoms composing the dictionary relies on a sparsity principle: maximally sparse representations of the dataset are sought for.
 Atoms are not required to be orthogonal.

     EEG
         `Electroencephalography`_ is a monitoring method to record electrical